jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 #### Breaking the Chain

-When you break the chain of symbols pointing to a created target object, only certain objects will still refer to a created object:
+When you break the chain of symbols pointing to a created target object, only certain objects might still refer to a created object:

 ![](images/Symbol%20Language%20(2004).397a.png)